JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 ---
 layout: post
-title: How to answer "What's your current salary?"—a trap interview question
+title: How to answer the "What's your current salary?" job interview question
-tagline: Word-for-word answers to avoid making one of the biggest interview mistakes
+tagline: Word-for-word scripts to avoid making one of the biggest interview mistakes
 excerpt: How to avoid sharing your current salary or expected salary when asked for your salary requirements in an interview with word-for-word scripts
 og-image: DreadedSalaryQuestion.png
 context: interview
-last_modified_at: 2017-03-15
+last_modified_at: 2017-03-16
 ---
 You've been job hunting for a while, and you finally hear back about a job you really want.
 The recruiter reaches out and asks if you're free to chat for a few minutes so they can ask you a few questions.
 "Sure!"